moderntribe/moose/docs/composer.md

 To manually create the `auth.json` file, copy the `auth.template.json` file to `auth.json` and update the placeholder values within the file with the required credentials.

+> [!IMPORTANT] The populated `auth.json` file should never be checked into the git repository as it contains
+> project-specific secrets (software license keys) which should never be available in source control.

 ## Platform Dependencies

 There are several PHP platform dependencies added as composer requirements.
 These dependencies include the required version of PHP as well as several PHP extensions required by WordPress (`ext-exif`, `ext-gd`, `ext-intl`, & `ext-json`).
-These PHP extensions are installed within a [project's Dokku env](actions.md#dokku-deployment-workflows) and should not be removed unless Dokku is not utilized by the project.
+These PHP extensions are installed within a [project's Dokku env](actions.md#dokku-deployment-workflows) and should not be removed unless or until Dokku is not utilized by the project.